 However, if you determine that Windows Firewall actually didn’t cause network problems, it is recommended to have it back on.
-Although it can be annoying sometimes, Windows Firewall is a very useful feature, and it helps your computer running safe.
+Although it can be annoying sometimes, Windows Firewall is a very useful feature, and it helps your computer running safely.

 Solution 6 – Perform other solutions

 If you tried every solution listed above, and you still didn’t manage to solve your problem, don’t worry, because there’s a lot more that could be done to deal with networking issues in Windows 10.
 Some time ago, we wrote an article where we tried to cover all possible reported issues with internet in Windows 10.
 So, check out that article for even more solutions, and hopefully one of them will solve the problem for you.

-That’s about it, we hope that our solutions helped you to solve the problem with internet, caused by the Anniversary Update. in case you have any comments, questions, or suggestions, just let us know in the comments below.
+That’s about it, we hope that our solutions helped you to solve the problem with the internet, caused by the Anniversary Update. in case you have any comments, questions, or suggestions, just let us know in the comments below.